lukas-becker-eu/.github/profile/README.md

-## Hi there 👋
+## Hi there, I'm Lukas 👋

-I'm Lukas, a digital marketing consultant from Kassel.
+A digital marketing consultant from Kassel.
 Let's connect on [LinkedIn](https://www.linkedin.com/in/l-becker/).

 <!--